Posted by Natasha Bowcott, Senior Associate

 - accepting payments in arrears rather than in advance.

 Issues to consider when opting for rent deferment

 - What is the payment plan?
-For example, do March and June payments become due at the same time or will both be spread over the remaining rent payments for the year?
+For example, do September and later payments become due at the same time or will both be spread over the remaining rent payments for the year?

 - What interest rates are you going to apply?
 Is it default interest rate – usually 4%?

 - When will the interest period kick in – from the original payment date or the new payment date?

 Issues to consider when using the rent deposit to pay rent